MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/product.md

 To set up product recommendations, follow these steps:

 1. Confirm that you have completed the provisioning process for Commerce Product Recommendations by following the [enable product recommendations](../commerce/enable-product-recommendations.md) steps.
+By default, recommendations will start appearing on both the Product Details Page and Customer Details Page once provisioning steps are compelted and the data has successfully cooked.

-2. By default, recommendations will start appearing on both the Product Details Page and User Profile page once provisioning steps are compelted and the data has successfully cooked.
+## Add Recommendations to the Transaction Screen
 3. In order to add recommendations to the transaction screen, you will need to [add recommendations via the layout manager.](add-recommendations-control-pos-screen.md).
 4. To reflect changes made to POS screen layout designer, run channel configuration job **1070**.